PJoy/portejoieFr/wp-content/plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 3.5.8 =
+* Add: New button "Lock All"
+* Fix: Button "Unlock All and Rename" was not really unlocking everything.

+= 3.5.6 =
+* Fix: Sometimes numbered files were renamed something like abc-2-2.jpg.
+* Update: Rename with lowercase to avoid issues.
+* Add: Option for Pro, Media Title is synchronized with Title of Attached Post.

+= 3.5.4 =
+* Add: mfrh_replace_rules filter allows you to personalize the renaming at the character level.

+= 3.5.2 =
+* Fix: Update system fixed and code cleaning.

+= 3.4.5 =
+* Fix: Better handling of umlauts.
+* Info: There will be an important warning showing up during this update.
+It is an important annoucement.

+= 3.2.7 =
+* Fix: Slug was not getting renamed after recent WP update.
+* Fix: Tiny fixed to avoid notices.
+* Add: Support for WPML Media (thanks to David García froml WPML Team).

+= 3.2.4 =
+* Fix: Should work with more plugins/themes, WooCommerce for example.
+The updates aren't done only on the full URLs of the images in the DB now but also on the relative uploads path as well.
+* Info: If you have some time, please review me nicely at https://wordpress.org/support/view/plugin-reviews/media-file-renamer?rate=5#postform.
+Thanks to you, I get a lot of motivation to make this plugin better :)

+= 3.2.3 =
+* Add: Option to rename depending on the ALT.
+Useful if you get interesting information in your ALT.
+* Update: Sync ALT also works with Attached Post Title.
+* Fix: Better handling of norwegian letters (will improve this kind of things over time).

+= 3.2.2 =
+* Add: Rename the file during upload, based on the media title.
+Not by default, check the options :)

 = 3.2.0 =
 * Fix: Logging could not be enabled.
 * Update: Code cleaning.
-* Info: If you have some time, please review me nicely at https://wordpress.org/support/view/plugin-reviews/media-file-renamer?rate=5#postform.
-Thanks to you, I get a lot of motivation to make this plugin better.

 = 3.1.0 =
 * Update: The UI was a bit modified and enhanced.
 I also think it is simpler and cleaner.